christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 - Combined structure for resource record definition and operational controls (Section 3.1.1).
 - Use camel case for property names instead of snake case.
 - Move examples or RR types to Appendix B.
 - Clarification tha RDATA presentation format is used.
-Therefroe datatypes for values in RDATA are set to string.
+Datatypes for property values in RDATA are set to string.

 # IANA Considerations